 Uniforms consist of two jerseys, pants, belt and hat.
 Additional bag or batting helmet may be covered by team fundraising if needed.

 The CVBA League consists of cities in the Cuyahoga County region and neighboring suburbs.
 Lakewood teams play in cities as far away as Twinsburg, Medina, Hudson and Copley.
 More competitive teams may elect to join tournaments as far away as Myrtle Beach or Cooperstown at the 12U level.
+Teams also play in the Ohio Prospects League and the Lorain County Hot Stove League.

 It varies but a regular season consists of about 20 games.
 Teams enter at least one weekend tournament which can be 3-4 games.
 Additional tournaments may be entered as the team sees fit.

-The LCBA holds a league fundraiser Reverse Raffle in November and each team holds a Super Bowl Square fundraiser for the Super Bowl.
+The LCBA holds a league fundraiser Reverse Raffle in November and each team holds a Super Bowl Squares fundraiser for the Super Bowl.
 Players are encouraged to sell 10 squares each for funds to used for the upcoming season.
 Any additional fundraising is up to the teams.

 The season schedules are generally completed and final by March 15th of each year.
 The season runs from April through mid-July.